 Selection for this group is based on ability and seniority.
 The Pep Band performs at selected Boys and Girls Varsity basketball games and pep assemblies.

 CHORALE

-"Chorale" is an auditioned SATB (Soprano, Alto, Tenor, and Bass) vocal group.
+Chorale is an auditioned SATB (Soprano, Alto, Tenor, and Bass) vocal group.
 This group is open to any student who meets the audition requirements.
-This is a semester course which meets every day.
+This is a year long course which meets every day.